credativ/plutono/docs/sources/panels/transformations/types-options.md

 # Transformation types and options

-Grafana comes with the following transformations:
+Plutono comes with the following transformations:

 - [Transformation types and options](#transformation-types-and-options)
   - [Reduce](#reduce)